kgarcia-snhu/kgarcia-snhu.github.io/Artifact 1_Thermostat gpiointerrupt/README.md

   https://www.scirp.org/index.aspx

   The Coding Lib - https://www.youtube.com/watch?v=R2gIVQZU24U

 What skills from this project will be particularly transferable to other projects and/or course work?
 The knowledge and skill of state machine implementation, diagrams, and the components along with the resources that explain why limitations and constraints contribute to improved functionality will help in other projects.

-How did you make this project maintainable, readable, and adaptable?
-This project was very difficult for me as I had not understood how to approach a solution.
-After asking many questions, I realized that I must backtrack to a few chapters earlier in the course to fill in the gap.
-While I felt that the information was relatable, I needed to view the project from another perspective.
-One of the students suggested to first develop a state machine diagram to become familiar with the components of the state machine start and default.
-To then also become familiar with the peripherals, by following examples in zybooks and reviewing resources, I began to try new ideas.
-The foundation for this project provided me with the ability to develop a completed project that illustrates a thermostat to increase and decrease the temperature by 1 degree Celsius and activates the heater by displaying a led light on or off and showcasing parameters that would be sent via the cloud (atmospheric temperature, setpoint(desired temp), heat indicator on or off, time elapsed(seconds)).